-Eloquent jewellery, created with love and affection — a timeless expression which cannot be tied down to a specific trend.
-Basically when asked this question Yannis replied that his creations are feelings let lose.
+Eloquent jewelry, created with love and affection — a timeless expression that cannot be tied down to a specific trend.
+Basically, when asked this question Yannis replied that his creations are feelings let loose.
 Delicate, special and unique.
-He also explained that he creates pieces that can only be exclusive bought in his Athens store.
+He also explained that he creates pieces that can only be exclusively bought in his Athens store.

-The LA PIERRE collection is a fascinating collection of timeless rings which declare love — an engagement ring like no-other which is either offered to oneself or to your other half.
+The LA PIERRE collection is a fascinating collection of timeless rings that declare love — an engagement ring like no other which is either offered to oneself or to your other half.

-If you are looking to bring a piece of Greece to your loves ones, how about buying a lucky charm number 8 or a delicate evil eye?
+If you are looking to bring a piece of Greece to your loved ones, how about buying a lucky charm number 8 or a delicate evil eye?